WenCongWu/FreDFT/README.md

 # FreDFT: Frequency Domain Fusion Transformer for Visible-Infrared Object Detection
 This is an official PyTorch implementation for our FreDFT.
 ArXiv paper can be download in [FreDFT](https://arxiv.org/abs/2511.10046).

 Our paper has been accepted by **IEEE Transactions on Multimedia** for publication as a regular paper.
+The final version of the paper will be updated soon.

 ### 1. Dependences
  Create a conda virtual environment and activate it.